Mynajobs/HRHIS-DOCUMENTATION/docs/users/import-export/import-export.md

 sidebar_label: Import - Export
 ---

-This module allows users to enter massive data into the system.
+This module allows users to enter/export massive data into the system.
 Two functions can be performed in import/export module.

  1. Data import
  2. Data export